-Underage drinking, deliberate fires, nuisance vehicles, drug use and laser pens being shone in people’s homes are just some of the incidents residents in Mastin Moor hope to tackle.
+Underage drinking, deliberate fires, fireworks being misused, nuisance vehicles, drug use and laser pens being shone in people’s homes are just some of the incidents residents in Mastin Moor hope to tackle.

-Villagers have joined an action group and every household will receive a letter asking them to log and detail when and where anti-social behaviour is taking place and who is involved.
+Villagers have formed an action group and will send every household in the village a letter asking residents to log and detail when and where anti-social behaviour is taking place and who is involved.

-Community Safety Partnership Sgt Les Rawson, who is leading the project, said: “We hope that by carrying out this work we can put a stop to the behaviour and improve the quality of life for all residents and visitors to Mastin Moor.”
+Community Safety Partnership sergeant Les Rawson said: “We hope that by carrying out this work we can put a stop to the behaviour and improve the quality of life for all residents and visitors to Mastin Moor.

 “By working with a number of different agencies we will tackle the issues and those involved quickly and effectively.”